Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Results

 \section{Results}

 The results of the spectropolarimetric fits and calculations can be seen in Table \ref{tab:specpol}.
-In the case of observations where $\alpha$ and $\beta$ were seen to vary between the telescopes, the values from the IXPE spectrum were used.
-We also have used the overall average optical polarization from the IXPE discovery papers on each blazar, if available.
-Otherwise we use the average of the galaxy-corrected R band polarizations taken simultaneously with each observation.
-For Mrk 421 ObsID 02004401, the optical polarization is the average of the optical polarizations measured from the Sierra Nevada Observatory and the Perkins telescope \citep{kim2024a}.
-For PG 1553+113, the optical polarization is the average of the average optical polarizations measured for each segment, since both IXPE observations were fit together in this paper.

-PKS 2155-304 had the highest X-ray polarization at 23\%, which is expected from \citep{kouch2024}, while the lowest X-ray polarization was from the second observation of 1ES 1959+650.
-1ES 1959+650 and 1ES 0229+200 had the highest synchrotron peak values at 2.69 keV. $\alpha$ varied mostly between 2 and 2.7, with the exception of the first observation of 1ES 1959+650 which had an unusually low value of $\alpha$ at 1.89. $\beta$ varied between 0.05 and 0.96.
+PKS 2155-304 had the highest X-ray polarization in our sample at 23\%.
+This is consistent with previous work showing that PKS 2155-304 had the highest X-ray polarization found in any blazar observed by IXPE \citep{kouch2024}.
+The lowest X-ray polarization was from the second observation of 1ES 1959+650, which had an X-ray PD consistent with zero. $\alpha$ varied mostly between 2 and 2.8, with the exception of the first observation of 1ES 1959+650 and the second observation of Mrk 501 which had an unusually low values of $\alpha$ at 1.88 and 1.71, respectively. $\beta$ varied between 0.05 for the second observation of 1ES 1959+650 and 0.91 for the first observation of Mrk 421.
+The 90\% confidence of $\beta$ for the fourth segment of Mrk 421 obsID 02008199 is consistent with zero.

-We plotted the \texttt{zlogpar} parameters versus the X-ray polarization degree $\Pi_x$, as well as the logarithm of the synchrotron peak energy $\mathrm{log(E_{sp}/1keV})$ versus $\Pi_x$.
+We plotted the \texttt{zlogpar} parameters versus the X-ray polarization degree $\Pi_x$, as well as the logarithm of the synchrotron peak energy $\mathrm{log(\nu_{sp}/Hz})$ versus $\Pi_x$.
 We also plot these parameters versus the X-ray to optical polarization degree ratio, $\Pi_x/\Pi_o$.
 The plots for $\alpha$ are shown in Figure \ref{fig:alpha}.
 The plots for $\beta$ are shown in Figure \ref{fig:beta}.
-The plots for $\mathrm{log(E_{sp}/keV})$ are shown in Figure \ref{fig:sp}.
+The plots for $\mathrm{log(\nu_{sp}/Hz)}$ are shown in Figure \ref{fig:sp}.
 From Figure \ref{fig:alpha} we can see a potential weak correlation between $\alpha$, the spectral slope at 3 keV, and $\Pi_x$.
-There is a possible correlation between $\beta$ and $\Pi_x$ seen in Figure \ref{fig:beta}, and between $\mathrm{log(E_{sp}/1keV)}$ and $\Pi_x$ in Figure \ref{fig:sp}.
-The same potential correlations appear to hold when $\alpha$, $\beta$, and $\mathrm{log(E_{sp}/1keV)}$ are plotted against $\Pi_x/\Pi_o$.
+There is a possible correlation between $\beta$ and $\Pi_x$ seen in Figure \ref{fig:beta}.
+Another potential correlation appears when $\beta$ is plotted against $\Pi_x/\Pi_o$.